Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 Why Small Decisions Have a Big Impact

-Mobility as the Greatest Lever
+Sustainable Arrival: Mobility as the Biggest Lever

 Concrete Measures for Upcoming Events